The Care Project

 What role do artists play in engaging with, interpreting, or enacting care in practices which might forge an alternative ethics in the age of neo-liberalism?
 And what might be revealed by applying a theoretical focus of care on recent art, which could include works of self-care, care for country and the environment, care for material culture and heritage, care for institutions and processes, as well as care for others?
 At the root of our exploration is a desire for an alternative ethics, that privileges trans-subjective relations predicated on attentiveness and tending, on spending time, on holding space.

-Care will take an interdisciplinary approach, including perspectives not only of artists, art theorists and curators, but also from the many fields in which care is of central concern, including political science, philosophy, the law and health sciences, providing opportunities to build cross-disciplinary links.
-The project will also highlight Regional artists and communities in both Victoria and New South Wales.
-A literature review has been undertaken.
-The next stage in the research is to set up a CARE Network, which will enable small group discussions, leading to a conference in late 2019.
+Care will take an interdisciplinary approach through multiple perspectives, not only those of artists, art theorists and curators, but also from the many fields in which care is of central concern such as political science, philosophy, law and human rights, and health, providing opportunities to build cross-disciplinary links.
+The project will foreground Regional artists and communities in both Victoria and New South Wales, as well as forming partnerships with non-institutional venues and communities in Melbourne and Sydney

 Creation of a Carer, digital photo, 2016 by Danica Knezevic